Opening Hours 2026

-- Closed: Christmas Day and St Stephen's Day
+- Closed: Christmas Eve, Christmas Day and St Stephen's Day

 Admission